nemo1064/docker/README.md

 ## Description

+Dockerising two simple REST-APIs -
-Dockerising a simple REST-API which counts the number of visitors and performs simple operations suchs as "Addition","Subtraction", "Multiplication" and "Division" on two numbers received via POST method.
+    1. Counts the number of visitors and performs simple operations suchs as "Addition","Subtraction", "Multiplication" and "Division" on two numbers received via POST method.

+    2.Provides database as a service to store sentences.
+      Supports-
+        User registrations.
+        Storing the sentence.
+        Token based spending (i.e for each opearation performed a token is deducted).

 ## Usage